Food Safety Program

 Food Code & Regulations

 The City of Alexandria's Food and Food Handling Code can be found in Title 11, Chapter 2 of The Code of the City of Alexandria, Virginia, 1981 as amended at the City Council's webpage: City Charter and Code.
-Currently, the Alexandria City Council has adopted the 2009 FDA Model Food Code, and our Environmental Health Specialists (EHS) are utilizing this code for all evaluations and inspections of food establishments within the City.
-For information regarding proposed code changes, training opportunities, etc., please visit the following website: Food and Food Handling Code.
+Environmental Health Specialists (EHS) are utilizing this code for all evaluations and inspections of food establishments within the City.
+For information regarding the code, training opportunities, etc., visit our separate web page at alexandriava.gov/11492.

 Food Safety Inspections